maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 \end{align*}
 </div>

-and so for each new test point in $X_{+}$ we obtain a probability distribution for the corresponding prediction in $\mathbf{y_{+}} $.
+and so for each new test point in $X_{+}$ we obtain a probability distribution for the corresponding prediction $\mathbf{y_{+}} $.
 It turns out for the regression case that the above can be done in closed form using known statistical and linear algebra results.

 Whilst the above formulation is useful in linking Gaussian processes into the wider Bayesian framework (by showing a likelihood and a prior) it's not typically the most intuitive place to start when explaining GPs.
 For that, it's much more natural to start by actually defining a Gaussian process and then to rely upon some key properties of the multivariate Gaussian distribution.
 These are given [below](#mult_rvs) and assumed from now on though we will make reference to them as they're used.